Reisaan Health

 It is whether your pancreas is still producing insulin, and what has been keeping glucose high.

-• C-peptide and insulin production
+C-peptide and insulin production

-• Current medicines and escalation history
+Current medicines and escalation history

-• Food, sleep, stress, and movement patterns
+Food, sleep, stress, movement, and glucose readings

 Watch: How Dr. Roshani treats Type 2 Diabetes